Before we can deal with your application, we need to receive all of the necessary plans, supporting documentation and the appropriate fee.

-Remember, your application cannot be progressed until the correct fees have been received!
+Remember, your application cannot be progressed until the correct fees have been received.

-The easiest way to find out what your planning application fees will be is to use The Planning Portal Fee Calculator
+The easiest way to find out what your planning application fees will be is to use The Planning Portal Fee Calculator.

-Further details of how fees are calculated can be found on the planning portal
+Further details of how fees are calculated can be found on the Planning Portal.

-Wherever a fee is based on site area, it is defined as the area to which the application relates, i.e. the land that is being developed, including any which changes its use as part of the development.
+If the fee is based on site area, it is defined as the area to which the application relates, i.e. the land that is being developed, including any which changes its use as part of the development.

 This should normally be shown edged in red on the plans accompanying the application.

-Wherever a fee is based on floor space, the floor space calculation should include the gross amount (of all storeys) to be created by the development shown in the application.
+If the fee is based on floor space, the floor space calculation should include the gross amount (of all storeys) to be created by the development shown in the application.

-For the purposes of calculating the fees, this measureased on floor space, the floor space calculation should include the gross amount (of all storeys) to be created by the development shown ment is the external measurement of the structure and should include the thickness of the internal and external walls.
+The floor space calculation should include the gross amount (of all storeys) to be created by the development shown as the external measurement of the structure.
+It should include the thickness of the internal and external walls.